zwiebert/tronferno-mcu/README.md

 Its all too complicated and totally useless?
   * I work on a [GUI for Android](https://github.com/zwiebert/tronferno-andro).
   * FHEM module to send CLI commands to our MCU-CLI via TCP socket
+  * Maybe a module to send simple up/down-commands via FHEM/SIGNALduino.
+Have written a simple [perl script](https://github.com/zwiebert/tronferno-andro) for start.
   * Software-only FHEM module directly outputting to a 433MHz RF transmitter

 ### Project Author